Code-Fellows-School-Work/reading-notes/code-401-reading-notes/growth-mindset.md

 - We're in the driver's seat for our own success
 - Focus on my own idea of success instead of being influenced by others on what success is

+## Emotional Intelligence Summary
+I don't remember what my exact scores were last time I took this survey, however I do know that I scored below 18 in all areas.
+This time, I scored exactly 16 in every area so still below the 18 threshold.
+Without having the numbers from my previous survey, I think I may have improved taking it the second time.
+I felt like some of the questions were more relatable because I remember experincing that emotional event during the 301-course.
+These sort of surveys are challenging because it's hard for me to accurately assess myself but I understand it's an important skill to learn and I hope it's something I can work on during the upcoming 401-course.

+## Assessing Bias Summary
+- My strongest area is defining bias and identifying it's impact to oneself and others.
+- My weakest areas are empathy and acting on bias.
+I think this is a personal challenege I need to overcome because I'm a non-confrontational person and that in itself may cause issues in the long-run within the organization or even my personal development.
+I'm hoping this is an area I can grow in during the upcoming course.
+- In addition to challenge being con-confrontational, I need to work on breaking out of my comfort zone.
+Within a couple months, this class will end and my ultimate goal is to land a software dev job and I can't do that if I don't go out to network and meet people.
+I'm hoping some of the guidance from this class will help make that process easier for me and I'm genuinely excited to socialize and learn about upcoming job opportunities.

 ### Thing I want to know more about
 - No questions, just looking forward to practicing these lessons during the upcoming course.